 This report has been prepared with all due diligence and care, based on the best available information at the time of publication.
-TER holds no responsibility for any errors or omissions within this document.
-Any decisions made by other parties based on this document are solely the responsibility of those parties.
+TER holds no responsibility and accepts no liability for any errors or omissions within this document.
+Any decisions made by other parties, including, but not limited to, behavioural changes, based on this document, are solely the responsibility of those parties.